 Data path procedures are taking place as part of the session establishment, as part of the session termination, or during a session when the TE changes its NA due to a handover process.

-The following figure shows the occurrence of data path specific functions during the life cycle of a terminal session.
+The following figure shows the occurrence of data path procedures during the life cycle of a terminal session.

 Figure 7-9: Data path actions